scrapoxy/scrapoxy/packages/website/integration/api-reference.md

             "type": "<type of provider>",
-            "active": "<true if the connector is active>", "proxiesMax": "<maximum number of proxies to use>", "proxiesTimeoutDisconnected": "<maximum duration for connecting to a proxy before considering it as offline>", "proxiesTimeoutUnreachable": {
-                "enabled": "<do we check maximum duration for connecting to a proxy before removing it>", "value": "<maximum duration>"
-            },
-            "error": "<error message if the connector is in error>", "certificateEndAt": "<date of the end of the certificate for datacenter provider>" },
+            "active": "<true if the connector is active>", "proxiesMax": "<maximum number of proxies to use>", "error": "<error message if the connector is in error>", "certificateEndAt": "<timestamp in ms of the end of the certificate for datacenter provider>" },
         "proxies": [
             {
-                "id": "<uuid of the proxy>",
-                "type": "<type of provider>",
+                "id": "<uuid of the connector + ':' + key of the proxy>", "type": "<type of provider>",
                 "connectorId": "<uuid of the connector>",
                 "projectId": "<uuid of the project>",
-                "key": "<key of the proxy in the connector>", "name": "<name of the proxy>",
+                "key": "<unique key of the proxy in the connector>", "name": "<name of the proxy>",
-                "status": "<status of the proxy from STARTING, STARTED, STOPPING, STOPPED or ERROR>", "removing": "<true if the proxy is being removed>", "removingForce": "<true if the proxy is being removed by force (see below)>", "createdTs": "<date of creation of the proxy>" },
+                "status": "<status of the proxy from STARTING, STARTED, STOPPING, STOPPED or ERROR>", "removing": "<true if the proxy is being removed>", "removingForce": "<true if the proxy is being removed by force (see below)>", "fingerprint": {
+                    "ip": "<IP address of the proxy>",
+                    "useragent": "<user agent for the fingerprinted request>", "asnName": "<name of the Autonomous System Number (ASN) of this IP address>", "asnNetwork": "<network of this IP address>",
+                    "continentCode": "<2-letter continent code of the IP Address>", "continentName": "<continent name of the IP Address>", "countryCode": "<2-letter country code of the IP Address>", "countryName": "<country name of the IP Address>", "cityName": "<city name of the IP Address>", "timezone": "<timezone of the IP Address>",
+                    "latitude": "<latitude of the IP Address>",
+                    "longitude": "<longitude of the IP Address>"
+                },
+                "fingerprintError": "<error message if fingerprinting failed>",
+                "createdTs": "<timestamp in ms of the proxy creation>", "requests": "<number of requests made by the proxy>", "bytesReceived": "<number of bytes received by the proxy>", "bytesSent": "<number of bytes sent by the proxy>", },
             ...
         ]